Skip to main content

 New Award

-Setting up and following a new award for a duration is a vital part of a contract manager’s responsibility.
-In the outline that follows, we will address the process of setting up and reviewing a new award.
+Setting up and following a new award for its duration is a contract manager’s responsibility.
+The following outline will address setting up and reviewing a new award.

-The COE-ORA can set up a new award meeting with the faculty member(s) and department and a representative from the Office of Contracts and Grants.
+The COE-ORA can set up a new award meeting with the faculty member(s) and department, and a representative from the Office of Contracts and Grants.
 The purpose of the meeting is to discuss compliance issues, grant details, specific guidelines, and responsibilities.
-These meetings have proven successful with new faculty or administrative staff or for particularly complicated or multi-year projects.
+These meetings have proven successful for new faculty or administrative staff, as well as for particularly complex or multi-year projects.
 To arrange a meeting, please email Pat Hayes, director, with a copy to Brittane’ Jarrell, assistant director, post-award, regarding the Ledger 5 Project ID.

-We will begin offering new award meetings soon as follows:
+We will begin offering new award meetings as follows:

 These will be very short (30 minutes), in person or via Zoom.
 Departments and central offices will be invited.
 We realize not everyone can attend, but we will still hold these meetings to demonstrate the college’s efforts in the event of an audit and to show we are doing our due diligence.